The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Europe: Jill Taylor of Jet Set World Travel.

 At the foot of the Matterhorn sits Zermatt’s 150-year-old Mont Cervin Palace, one of the best deals in this pricey Swiss resort town.
 Many rooms have a view of the iconic mountain; some have the feel of a rustic chalet, while others have more classic decor.
 The entry-level accommodations are fine for two people, though families will appreciate a two-bedroom suite with kitchenette.

 In Courmayeur, on the Italian slopes of Mont Blanc (the Alps’ highest peak sits on the border of Italy, France, and Switzerland), you’ll find the charming Auberge de la Maison, a traditional, family-owned inn with 33 rooms.
-The least expensive rooms are small, so I generally recommend the next category up.
+The least expensive rooms are small, so book the next category up.
 The restaurant serves hearty, home-cooked food in a cozy setting.
 In summertime the area is a playground for golfing, rafting, hiking, and fishing; in winter, the ski lifts are just a shuttle-bus ride away.

 Dishes to try